 2. The San Diego Six Pack of Peak Challenge

 For several years there were a lot of questions about the Six Peak Challenge and why no trails were included from San Diego.
 After all, the city is also part of Southern California with its own challenging hikes.
-In 2020 the founders of the Six Pack of Peaks finally included San Diego with six notable hiking trails in the County of San Diego.
+For 2021 the founders of the Six Pack of Peaks finally included San Diego with six notable hiking trails in the County of San Diego.

 The challenge works the same exact way as the So Cal Six Pack of Peaks Challenge.
 There are six peaks to hike and they can be done in any order.
-The peaks are as followed: Volcan Mountain, Cuyamaca Peak, Mount Woodson, Hot Springs Mountain, High Point, and El Cajon Mountain.
+The peaks are as followed: Volcan Mountain, Cuyamaca Peak, Corte Madera, Hot Springs Mountain, High Point, and El Cajon Mountain.
 More information about the San Diego Six Pack of Peaks Challenge can be found here.

 3. THE 52 HIKE CHALLENGE